pborenstein/pborenstein.com.2019/src/articles/collections.md

 ```

-The `collections` object  looks like this:
+The `collections` object itself looks like this:

 ```json